pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

     - `GET`: use this method to query data, such as a `SELECT` statement.
     - `POST`: use this method to insert data, such as an `INSERT` statement.
-    - `PUT`: use this method to insert data, such as an `UPDATE` statement.
+    - `PUT`: use this method to update data, such as an `UPDATE` statement.
-    - `DELETE`: use this method to insert data, such as a `DELETE` statement.
+    - `DELETE`: use this method to delete data, such as a `DELETE` statement.

 - **Timeout(ms)**: the timeout for the endpoint.